plouc/nivo/README.md

 <img alt="PieColumnLegends" src="https://raw.githubusercontent.com/plouc/nivo/master/doc/nivo-pie-legends-column.png" width="80" height="80" />

-Distribute legends on left/right side of the pie.
+Distribute legends on left/right side of the pie with a link to the corresponding slice.

 ```javascript
 import { Chart, Pie, PieColumnLegends } from 'nivo';